nofrixion/moneymoov-php/README.md

 $client = new PaymentRequestClient($apiUrl, $token);

-// Creating a Payment request
+// Creating a Payment request (payment amount is required).
-//  - required fields: amount, currency (default="EUR") and paymentMethodTypes (default="pisp") can be passed to the constructor.
 $amount = new PreciseNumber("1.11");
 $newPaymentRequest = new PaymentRequestCreate($amount->__toString());